 When you arrive at your destination airport, you simply present your passport, the selfies on the app and scan the QR code.
 The officer will review everything.

-My Experience Using Mobile Passport
+My Experience Using the App

-Filling in the Forms with Mobile Passport
+Filling in the Digital Forms

 I scanned, with a little difficulty, my passport.
 Then, magically, the form on the app filled in all my passport details — number, name, address and so on.
 Then using my phone I snapped a selfie.
 Done.
 My husband repeated the steps using my phone so that we were on the same submission.
 In less than ten minutes we were done.